In this article we’ll address the following questions

 We consider any attack serious whether it’s a few attempts or thousands.
 Keep in mind that cyber criminals have advanced algorithms and machine learning capabilities to improve their chances at guessing every time they try: This means that they don’t need very many tries to break through.
 The more serious attacks will slow down your site to the point where your customers will have a difficult time using it.
 This can last for several minutes, hours, or days.

-Upgrade to our premium cloud app for advanced protection for only $4.99/month!
+Try our premium cloud app for advanced protection for only $4.99/month!

 Why my website?